-Course Number Course Title Credits BSTA 612 Linear Models 4 BSTA 613 Categorical Data Analysis 4 BSTA 515 Data Management and Analysis in SAS 3 Select one of the Select one of the following two courses: BSTA 514 Statistical Analysis of Time to Event Data 1 BSTA 519 Applied Longitudinal Data Analysis 3
+Course Number Course Title Credits

+BSTA 612 Linear Models 4

+BSTA 613 Categorical Data Analysis 4

+BSTA 515 Data Management (SAS) 3

+One of the following two courses is required:

+BSTA 514 Survival Analysis 3

+BSTA 519 Longitudinal Data Analysis 3

-^{} Both courses may be taken.
+Both courses may be taken.
 One will count toward the Biostatistics Core requirement and the other toward Quantitative Methods Electives.

-Public Health Core (13-15 credits)
+Public Health Core (13 credits minimum)

 Students who have earned an MPH degree may request to waive any or all of the first three courses listed in the table below (Health Systems Organization, Concepts of Environmental Health, and Principles of Health Behavior).
 The remaining courses in health and social inequalities and the ethics selective must be completed within the SPH PhD in Epidemiology Program.
-Students without an MPH degree from an accredited U.S. institution must complete the entire public health core during the program by registering for the 600-level section of each course.
+Students without an MPH degree must complete the entire public health core during the program by registering for the 600-level section of each course.

-Course Number Course Title Credits
+Course Course Title Credits

+Number

-HSMP 574/674 Health Systems Organization 3
+HSMP Health Systems Organization 3

+574/674

 ESHH 511/611 Concepts of Environmental Health 3

 PHE 512/612 Principles of Health Behavior 3

 PHE 622 Health and Social Inequalities 3

-Select one of the following two courses:
+Select one of th Select one of the following two courses:

-MGRD 650 The Practice and Ethic of Science (administered by OHSU) 1
+CONJ 650 Scientific Ethics 1

 HSMP 673 Values and Ethics in Health 3